jwafle/tgt-opentelemetry-python/README.md

 ## Getting Started

-Honeycomb's Distribution of OpenTelemetry for Python allows you to streamline configuration and to instrument as quickly and easily as possible.
+Target's Distribution of OpenTelemetry for Python allows you to streamline configuration and to instrument as quickly and easily as possible.

 - [Documentation](https://docs.tgt.io/getting-data-in/opentelemetry/python/)
 - [Examples](/examples/)
-- See [DEVELOPING.md](/DEVELOPING.md) for additional instructions for building and testing this project in development.

 ## Why would I want to use this?